On unified preserving properties of kinetic schemes: Definition of Unified Preserving (UP) Property

-It is clear that the UP order of $P_h^{\epsilon}$ depends on not only the numerical scale ($\delta_t$ and $\delta_x$), but also its accuracy $(s, q, r)$.
-Physically, this indicates the capability of the scheme in resolving the flow physics depends on not only the numerical resolution (time step and grid spacing) or the local Knudsen number ($1/\delta_x$), as argued in \cite{ref:Xu-POF2017}, but also the accuracy of the scheme.
+It is clear that the UP order of $P_h^{\epsilon}$ depends on not only the numerical scale $h=(\Delta x, \Delta t)$, but also the discretization accuracy $(s, q, r)$.
+Physically, this indicates the capability of the scheme in resolving the flow physics depends on not only the numerical resolution (time step and grid spacing) or the grid Knudsen number ($1/\delta_x$), as argued in \cite{ref:Xu-POF2017}, but also the accuracy of the scheme.
 In other words, for a given mesh size and time step the numerical flow physics can be different from different kinetic schemes with different accuracy.

 The UP property of a kinetic scheme is illustrated in Fig. \ref{fig:upFig}.
 The original kinetic equation with the small parameter $\epsilon$ is represented by $P^{\epsilon}$, and $P_h^{\epsilon}$ is a consistent discretization of $P^{\epsilon}$ with numerical scale $h$, namely, $P_h^{\epsilon}\to P^{\epsilon}$ as $h\to 0$ (represented by the left downward arrow). $H^{\infty}(\epsilon)=\{f^{(k)}| 0\le k <\infty \}$ is the set of the Chapman-Enskog expansion coefficients of $f$ defined by Eq. \eqref{eq:CE-BGK}, which is determined from the kinetic equation $P^{\epsilon}$ at small $\epsilon$ (represented by the bottom rightward arrow). $H_h^{n}(\epsilon)=\{f_h^{(k)}| 0\le k \le n \}$ is the set of the Chapman-Enskog expansion coefficients of $f_h$ defined by Eq. \eqref{eq:UP}, which is determined from the kinetic scheme $P_h^{\epsilon}$ at small $\epsilon$ (represented by the top rightward arrow).
 An $n$-th order UP scheme means that $H_h^{n}(\epsilon)$ is a subset of $H^{\infty}(\epsilon)$ as $h\gg \epsilon$ and approaches to $H^{\infty}(\epsilon)$ closer with increasing $n$, which is represented by the right downward arrow.
 Note that $H^{\infty}(\epsilon)$ and $H_h^{n}(\epsilon)$ also determine uniquely the moment equations of the kinetic equation $P^{\epsilon}$ and the kinetic scheme $P_h^{n}(\epsilon)$ at different orders of $\epsilon$, respectively, and therefore the underlying moment equations of $P_h^{\epsilon}$ at orders of $\epsilon$ from 0 to $n$ are the same as those of $P^{\epsilon}$.